-On the 6th of May, 50 people from Afghanistan and Pakistan, with 4 minors, have been pushed back from Croatia.
-Croatian police beat all the people within the group, and they were especially violent with one minor who tried to run away.
+On the 6th of May, 50 people from Afghanistan and Pakistan, with 4 minors, were reportedly pushed back from Croatia.
+They were all beaten by uniformed people, described as particularly violent with one minor who tried to run away.

-The respondent says that he and his group started their game in Bihać on the 26th of April, in the afternoon.
-They crossed the border passing through the mountain.
-They walked for many days inside the forests, trying to hide from police.
+The respondent said that he and his group started their game in Bihać on the 26th of April, in the afternoon.
+They crossed the border reportedly passing through the mountains.
+He explained tht they walked for many days inside the forests, trying to hide from the police.

-On the 6th of May, after almost 2 weeks of fatigue and fear, the respondent remembers that him and the other people were on E65 road, very close to the Slovenian border, when they noticed lot of cameras and sensors.
-At around 7-8 p.m., 2 policemen arrived.
-They belonged to Specijalna jedinica policije.
-Two people tried to run away, but after few minutes other 5-6 policemen arrived and they caught the two people who were trying to escape.
+The respondent rememberd that on the 6th of May, after almost 2 weeks of fatigue and fear, he and the other people were on E65 road, very close to the Slovenian border, when they noticed a lot of cameras and sensors.
+At around 7-8 p.m., 2 men with dark blue uniforms allegedly arrived.
+Two people tried to run away, but after few minutes other 5-6 men in uniform arrived with these 2 people that they had caught.

 “We all stopped, only two people runned away.
 One of them was a minor, the other one an elder man.
 The police beat them very badly, they kicked them a lot.
 The minor couldn’t walk.
 After that, they beat us all with a black stick, even if we stopped, even if we weren’t doing anything.
 We stopped, we didn’t run, because we respect the police.
 Why do they have to beat us?”

-The respondent now has a bandage on his big toe, since he got injured while the police was beating him and the other people.
+At the time of the intervieww, the respondent had a bandage on his big toe, since he reportedly got injured while men in uniform were beating him and the other people.

-After around one hour checking the 50 people and stealing them phones, money, bags and sleeping bags, 4 prisoners vans arrived.
-The respondent claims there were 2 drivers for each van, and they were policemen of the Interventna Jednica Policija (IJP).
+He stated that after around one hour checking the 50 people and stealing them phones, money, bags and sleeping bags, 4 vans arrived.
+The respondent claimed there were 2 drivers for each van.

 “They put 10-11 people in each van.
 We spent 3-4 hours inside, the car was shaking and the driver kept on braking.
 We all vomited.”

-The respondent says that the drivers were laughing and joking.
+The respondent said that the drivers were laughing and joking.

 “One policeman asked to one of the pakistani guys if he preferred Bosnian police or Croatian police.
 The guy said he liked more Bosnian police, because they don’t beat migrants.
 After this answer, the Croatian policeman beat the Pakistani guy so much.”

-At the deporting place, the respondent states that there were around 20 policemen (IJP), wearing a black uniform, with 5-6 normal cars.
-There was no Bosnian police at all.
+At the deporting location, the respondent stated that there were around 20 men, wearing a black uniform, with 5-6 cars.

 “The police released all the people but not together.
 They started with the first van, they were saying, ‘now run’, the people were going out and then the police were beating them with the stick.
 Inside the jungle, when we were running, there were other policemen hidden in the bushes, who were also beating people.”

-The respondent says that all the people were really tired; they wanted to call some organizations to bring them in camps, but they didn’t have any phone, because police took all of them.
+The respondent said that all the people were really tired; they wanted to call some organizations to bring them in camps, but they didn’t have any phone, because the people in uniform reportedly took all of them.